 US Navy fires laser weapon in Mideast amid drone boat threat

-The test Tuesday saw the USS Portland test-fire its Laser Weapon System Demonstrator at the target in the Gulf of Aden, the body of water separating East Africa from the Arabian Peninsula.
+The test Tuesday saw the amphibious transport dock ship Portland test-fire its Laser Weapon System Demonstrator at the target in the Gulf of Aden, the body of water separating East Africa from the Arabian Peninsula.

 The Navy’s Mideast-based 5th Fleet described the laser as having “successfully engaged” the target in a statement.
 Previously, the Portland used the laser to bring down a flying drone in May 2020.